More than £104 million is currently being invested into the region’s economy to create thousands of homes and jobs thanks to the Marches Growth Deal.

 For transport infrastructure projects, project promoters are required to conduct business case appraisals and value for money assessments using the Department for Transport’s WebTAG tool kit

-The Growth Deal projects focus on three key areas, infrastructure, broadband and skills and you can find individual profiles of current projects on each of the below pages.
+The Growth Deal projects focus on four key areas, infrastructure, broadband and skills and you can find individual profiles of current projects on each of the below pages.